Warsaw Investor Care logo

 Transaction management and legal coordination

 We manage the preliminary agreement through to notarial deed, coordinate document review and handle all communication with the seller, housing cooperative administration and legal representatives.
-For non-EU buyers, we manage any necessary documentation to ensure the purchase proceeds on schedule.

 05